23 February 1998

 The European council of finance ministers will decide in May which countries have met the Maastricht criteria, with only four countries not expected to join the first wave in 1999.
 These include the UK, Sweden and Denmark – on their own undertaking – and Greece, because its Drachma will not qualify.

-Speaking at the Farmers Weekly Economic and Monetary Union conference in London this week, Mr Gooch said he believed the UK will join EMU in 2003 after Labour wins the next election.
-But he was concerned about the interim period and how the Green Pound revaluation system will work once the Euro is introduced.
+Speaking at the Farmers Weekly Economic and Monetary Union conference in London today, Mr Gooch said he believes the UK will join EMU in 2003 after Labour wins the next election.
+But he is concerned about the interim period and how the Green Pound revaluation system will work once the Euro is introduced.

 He said a currency revaluation system would have to be maintained for the four EU member states not using the Euro, however, he fears payments will be made very much on political grounds and the “ins will not look too favourably towards the outs”.